 Creating Fair Framework Conditions – in the North and in the South

 Welthungerhilfe places the human right to food at the centre of all its activities.
 It therefore takes the following position: Emergency assistance measures and development cooperation programmes are not an expression of charity.
 Every country has an obligation to create the necessary framework conditions for a world without hunger.
-And not only developing countries - industrial nations like Germany also bear responsibility.
+And not only in the Global South – industrial nations like Germany also bear responsibility.
 Climate change is aggravating the enormous problems of food and nutrition security, particularly for smallholder families in rural areas.

 Persistent Engagement at all Levels

 The concrete project work and political advocacy of Welthungerhilfe on the right to food go hand in hand.
 Holistic approaches, such as LANN+ promote rural development as well as the strengthening of civil society.
-In grassroots groups and training sessions, smallholders get to know their rights.
+In grassroots groups and training sessions, smallholders learn about their rights.
 They identify structural inequalities, develop solutions and hold the local administration to account.
-At global level Welthungerhilfe is engaged with many committees and networks for the realisation of the right to food.
+At the global level Welthungerhilfe is engaged with many committees and networks for the realisation of the right to food.

 Using Existing Instruments – Increasing International Pressure

 The most important instrument for the Welthungerhilfe Advocacy Strategy is the ‘Voluntary Guidelines to support the progressive realization of the right to adequate food’.
 In 2004, the member states of the United Nations (UN) agreed to guarantee everyone access to essential resources such as land, money, seed and knowledge for healthy and culturally appropriate nutrition.
 The guidelines correspond to the core mandate of Welthungerhilfe: A world without hunger - Zero Hunger.